reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 There is a more precise way to think about this.

-Props, state, and variables declared inside your component's body are called <CodeStep step={2}>reactive values</CodeStep>.
+Props, state, and variables declared inside your Component's body are called <CodeStep step={2}>reactive values</CodeStep>.
 In this example, `serverUrl` is not a reactive value, but `roomId` and `message` are.
 They participate in the rendering data flow:

 ```js [[2, 3, "roomId"], [2, 4, "message"]]
 const serverUrl = 'https://localhost:1234';